Exploding in Sound

-Exploding in Sound is an American independent record label started by Dan Goldin and Dave Spak while students at Northeastern University.
+Exploding in Sound is an American independent record label started by Post-Trash founder Dan Goldin and Dave Spak while students at Northeastern University.
 It is based in New York City.
 The label was founded in 2011 and has released albums from Speedy Ortiz, Pile, LVL UP, and Porches.

 History

 Beginning in Boston

 Dan Goldin had been working at Island Def Jam Music Group but was dissatisfied working with music he didn't quite enjoy as much as the bands he and Spak had been seeing at local shows around the area.
 While working at Def Jam, Goldin decided to start operating a music blog which was the first appearance of the Exploding in Sound name.
 According to an interview with Consequence of Sound, Goldin stated: "If I can do this blog long enough to where it develops an audience, I can eventually start a label which in theory, has a built-in audience with that same taste."
 Together, Goldin and Spak decided it would be a good idea to start a record label to showcase some of the homegrown acts.